anoojshah/WebWorks-Samples/UIExamples/README.md

 * Renamed webworks.css to bbUI.css
 * Added a settings example
 * Added a page loader to load the different pages in as div's

+**Oct 27, 2011**

+* Updated the highlight gradient colors
+* Added more fixes to the Settings example
+* Added more fixes to the Input controls example
+* Fixed some screen sizing issues
+* Removed the old input.css that was no longer needed